- Raphael L. Vitalo, Ph.D.

 the time consumed by activities that materially change an output in ways the

 customer values.
-At least one important primary source in lean literature, however,
+At least one important primary source in Lean literature,

-uses lead time and not cycle time in its computation of VAR (Jones and Womack,
+however, uses lead time not cycle time in its computation of VAR (Jones and

-2009).
-This revealed to me that the ingredients for computing VAR might not
+Womack, 2009).
+This revealed to me that the ingredients for computing VAR might

-be commonly agreed upon.
-Further, a review of important lean source materials
+not be commonly agreed upon.
+Further, a review of other important Lean source

-suggests that there may be no single definition of any of the elements used
+materials revealed that there was no single definition of any of the elements

-to compute VAR by any method.
-For the purposes of this paper, we will start
+used to compute VAR by any method.
+For the purposes of this paper, we will

-with what I assumed were VAR’s only ingredients—time consumed by
+start with what I assumed were VAR’s only ingredients—time consumed

-value adding work and cycle time.
-Then we will address lead time and two other
+by value-adding work and cycle time.
+Then we will address lead time and two

 time.
 In each case, we will investigate whether a single, agreed to, operational